How Long is it Safe to Carry a Baby in a Carrier?

 Weather

 Prolonged baby-wearing may not be comfortable in extreme weather.
 Always check your little one for signs of overheating, especially if it's a hot day or if it's a cold day and you're both wearing a lot of layers.
-Take them out of the carrier if you think they're too hot or too cold so you can make the necessary adjustments.
+Take your baby out of the carrier if you think they're too hot or too cold so you can make the necessary adjustments.
+A good tip to remember is that your carrier acts as a layer of clothing and you will also give off body heat while babywearing, so take this into account when dressing your little one and in your choice of clothing too.

 Caregiver's Comfort